-- First of all, leave the alcohol drink in an opened bottle at home.
+- First of all, leave the alcoholic drink in an open bottle at home.

 - Mini bottles are already leakproof.
 But to make it even safer, put it in a clear sealable plastic bag.
 That will ensure that the content does not ruin the rest of the luggage, even if the bottle breaks during handling.

 - Next, you need to make the packaging shockproof.
 Wrap the bottle with either a towel, sweater, pants, or shirt to give it proper cushioning in case your bag falls or other luggage is piled on it.
 That is the way to avoid breaking the mini alcohol bottles when in transit.
 And even if they break or leak, the towel or material used will quickly absorb the liquid.